Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Houston has combined with its opponents to score more than 62.5 points only twice this season.
+- Houston has combined with its opponents to score more than 60.5 points in three of 10 games this season.

-- Friday's total is 7.9 points lower than the two team's combined 70.4 points per game average.
+- The two teams combine to average 70.4 points per game, 9.9 more than the over/under in this contest.

-- This contest's over/under is 12.5 points more than the 50 these two squads combine to surrender per game this season.
+- The 50 combined points per game that these two squads have allowed this season are 10.5 fewer than the 60.5 over/under in this contest.

-- The Cougars and their opponents score an average of 55.2 points per game, 7.3 fewer than Friday's total.
+- Cougars games have an average total of 55.2 points this season, 5.3 fewer than Friday's over/under.

-- The 62.4 PPG average total in Tigers games this season is 0.1 points fewer than this game's over/under.
+- The 60.5-point over/under for this game is 1.9 points below the 62.4 points per game average total in Tigers games this season.

 Houston Stats and Trends

-- Houston has played 10 games, with six wins against the spread.
+- Houston has six wins against the spread in 10 games this year.

-- The Cougars have covered the spread twice this season when favored by 10 points or more (in five chances).
+- The Cougars have been favored by 9.5 points or more five times this season and have covered the spread in two of them.

-- Houston's games this year have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).
+- Houston's games this year have hit the over six times in 10 opportunities (60%).

-- When Houston puts up more than 29.2 points, it is 6-2 against the spread and 8-0 overall.
+- Houston is 6-2 against the spread and 8-0 overall in games when it scores more than 29.2 points.

-- Houston is 4-1 against the spread and 5-0 overall when the team churns out more than 410.3 yards.
+- In games that Houston totals more than 410.3 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Cougars have turned the ball over eight times this season, one fewer than the Tigers have forced (9).
+- The Cougars have eight giveaways this season, while the Tigers have nine takeaways .

 - Find the latest spread and moneyline odds for Houston at SISportsbook.